 You can pay 200 yen to take a short cable car up the mountain to reach the main building.
 If you'd like a more intimate look at the complex, you can hike up the mountain path.

-At the top, the mountain plateaus into a vast courtyard where the main buildings stands.
+At the top, the mountain is elevated, and buildings stand in a vast courtyard.
 The view of the mountains and valleys beyond is amazing.

-Past the main hall, a trail continues up and over the mountain to the village of Kibune on the opposite side of the mountain.
+Past the main hall, a trail continues up and over the mountain to Kibune on the opposite side of the mountain.
 The hike is lovely, and leads to a few smaller temples that are part of Kuramadera .

 Halfway through the hike, you'll encounter a special grove of trees.
 Their roots are unable to penetrate the hard ground and have woven together in a mesmerizing pattern.

 A satisfying journey